Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: Numerical illustrations

 \subsection{Experiments with stock-market data}

-Our approach to proper learning of linear dynamical system could also be used in a ``prediction-error'' method for improper learning of a linear dynamical system, i.e., forecasting its next observation (output, measurement).
+Our approach to proper learning of LDS could also be used in a ``prediction-error'' method for improper learning of LDS, i.e., forecasting its next observation (output, measurement).
 As such, it can be applied to any time series.
-To exhibit this, we consider a real-world stock-market data first used in \cite{arima_aaai} and attached in the Supplementary Material.
-(The data are believed to be related to the evolution of daily adjusted closing prices of stocks within the Dow Jones Industrial Average, starting on February 16, 1885.
-Unfortunately, the data are no longer available from the website of the authors of \cite{arima_aaai}.)
-We sample every four periods from the first 200 periods of the stock-market data and estimate the evolution for the 50 selected periods.
-Our method is compared to a combination of least-squares algorithms implemented in Matlab\texttrademark{ } System Identification Toolbox\texttrademark{ } routine ssest with order set to $1$ (``least-squares auto'').
-The simulation results are shown in Figure \ref{fig:TimePlot}.
-The percentages in the legend correspond to nrmse values \eqref{NRMSE}, and both from the nrmse and the shape of the two curves, it seems clear that our method is superior.
+To exhibit this, we consider real-world stock-market data first used in \cite{arima_aaai}.
+In particular, we predict the evolution of the stock price from the 21$^\textrm{st}$ period to the 121$^\textrm{st}$ period, where each prediction is based on the 20 immediately preceding observations ($T=20$).
+For our method, we use the same formulation \eqref{obj_B} subject to \eqref{NFF_1}-\eqref{NFF_2}, but with the variable $F'$ removed.
+For comparison, the combination of least squares algorithms ``least squares auto'' is used again.
+Since we are using the stock-market data, the dimension $n$ of the underlying system is unknown.
+Hence, the dimensions $d$ of the ``least squares auto'' are iterated from $1$ to $4$, wherein $4$ is the highest setting allowed in the toolbox for $20$-period observations.